Research-Imperium/SoKDeFiAttacks/README.md

 ## License

-This project is licensed under the CC BY-NC - see the LICENSE.md file for details.
+This project is licensed under the CC BY-NC - see [LICENSE](LICENSE-CC-BY-NC-4.0.md) file for details.

 Note: The CC BY-NC license does not apply to the website's code.